 Naval Facilities Engineering Command Washington

 In 2013 the Naval District Washington built the foundation for a comprehensive energy program that reduced energy intensity by nearly 19% and water intensity by 13% from the respective baselines across the region’s six installations.
 The program focuses on five energy pillars: energy culture, energy information, energy efficiency, renewable energy/alternative fuels, and energy security.
 Initiatives implemented in FY 2013 included establishing five teams to enhance energy leadership across the region.
-The teams focus on optimizing retro-commissioning projects; identifying potential renewable energy opportunities; collecting and analyzing data on fuel consumption; installing advanced metering and deploying smart grids that enable technologies to monitor, control, and respond to building and utility management systems; and coordinating system monitoring, administration and dispatch of staff.
+The teams focus on optimizing retrocommissioning projects; identifying potential renewable energy opportunities; collecting and analyzing data about fuel consumption; installing advanced metering and deploying smart grids that enable technologies to monitor, control, and respond to building and utility management systems; and coordinating system monitoring, administration, and dispatch of staff.
 The program created 50 megawatts of renewable energy opportunity and brought the total of advanced metering infrastructure to 99% installed with 37% actively connected.
-The Naval District Washington’s comprehensive program forms the basis of its energy policy and fundamentally empowers all employees to use energy resources efficiently all the time.
+The Naval District Washington’s comprehensive program forms the basis of its energy policy and fundamentally empowers all employees to consistently and efficiently use energy resources.

 U.S. Department of Energy